geojeff/kivy-statecharts/examples/concurrent/shuttle/README.md

 Use of kivy.config to set the Window width and height in the python code hasn't worked yet, so pass app size as a command line argument:

-    python main.py --size=600x714
+    python main.py --size=700x714

-The background image, RCS_Jet_Code.png, has the dimensions 600x714, the same as the window size passed in.
+The background image, RCS_Jet_Code.png, has the dimensions 600x714, and shows on the right, with a 100 pixel wide list view on the left

 Usage
 -----